The de Sitter swampland conjectures in the context of Chaplygin-inspired inflation

+with $V$ a suitable inflationary potential.
+Note that the setup proposed by Eq.\ (\ref{eq:H}) differs from the one where the Chaplygin gas energy density expression, Eq.\ (\ref{eq:rho}), is considered in a braneworld scenario.
+Its adequacy with respect to the de Sitter swampland conditions was discussed in Ref.\ \cite{MJ} for warm inflation.
+The Chaplygin-inspired model suggested in Ref.\ \cite{OBD} and discussed here assumes a change of gravity itself that amounts to a modification of the standard Friedmann equation as in Eq.\ (\ref{eq:H}), in which the contribution of the energy density of matter in Eq. (\ref{eq:rho}) is replaced by the energy density of the inflaton.

-Compatibility with the cosmic microwave background (CMB) data for monomial and hilltop potentials has been examined for the generalized Chaplygin-inspired inflationary model described by Eqs.\ \eqref{eq:H} and \eqref{eq:phi} \cite{GBR}.
-Interestingly, it was shown that compatibility holds in the limit $A \gg V(\phi)^{1+\alpha}$ for hilltop potentials, a situation where the inflationary features of the generalized Chaplygin-inspired model can differ from the ones arising from the General Relativity limit $A \ll V(\phi)^{1+\alpha}$.
-Monomial models are not compatible with CMB data for $A \gg V(\phi)^{1+\alpha}$.
-We shall see below that these results can be further restricted by the swampland conditions \eqref{eq:SC2} and \eqref{eq:SC3}.
+Compatibility with the cosmic microwave background (CMB) data for monomial and hilltop potentials has been examined for the generalized Chaplygin-inspired inflationary model described by Eqs.~(\ref{eq:H}) and (\ref{eq:phi}) with respect to Planck data in the $r$-$n_s$ plane \cite{GBR}.
+Interestingly, compatibility with CMB Planck data is ensured in the limit $A \gg V^{1+\alpha}$ for hilltop potentials, a situation where the inflationary features of the generalized Chaplygin-inspired model differ from the ones arising from the General Relativity limit, $A \ll V^{1+\alpha}$, where the expansion rate is given by the usual Friedmann equation.
+On the other hand, monomial models are not compatible with CMB data for $A \gg V^{1+\alpha}$.
+We shall see below that these results can be further restricted by the swampland conjectures (\ref{eq:SC2}) and (\ref{eq:SC3}).

-Now let us assume that the potential satisfies condition (\ref{eq:SC1}) and investigate if the generalized Chaplygin-inspired inflationary model described by Eqs.\ \eqref{eq:H} and \eqref{eq:phi} satisfies the de Sitter swampland conjectures (\ref{eq:SC2}) and (\ref{eq:SC3}) for a generic form of the potential $V(\phi)$ and an arbitrary nonvanishing value of the constant $A$.
+Now let us investigate if the generalized Chaplygin-inspired inflationary model described by Eqs.~(\ref{eq:H}) and (\ref{eq:phi}) satisfies the de Sitter swampland conjectures (\ref{eq:SC2}) and (\ref{eq:SC3}) for a generic form of the potential $V(\phi)$ and an arbitrary nonvanishing value of the constant $A$.

 From Eqs.~(\ref{eq:H}) and (\ref{eq:phi}) it is straightforward to obtain an expression for the time derivative of the Hubble parameter, namely,

 where $\rho_\phi=\dot{\phi}^2/2+V$ and $p_\phi=\dot{\phi}^2/2-V$ are the energy density and pressure of the scalar field $\phi$, respectively.